 The main problem starts here.
 After cutting the pasta into the desired shape like long strings or any other shape, you cannot coo them directly.
 You will have to let it dry.
 Even if you wish to store the pasta for later use, you need to make sure that the pasta is dried completely so that it does not get spoiled.
-This is where you will need a pasta rack for drying.
+This is where you will need a pasta rack for drying (Check Best Brands Of Pasta Drying Rack).
 But do you really need one?
 No, there are many things around you that can act as a pasta drying rack.

-- Cloth hangers: You can use the cloth hangers for drying the pasta after they are cut into the desired shape.
+- Cloth drying rack or hangers: You can use the cloth drying rack or cloth hanger for drying the pasta after they are cut into the desired shape.
 These hangers are a good choice if you are making long pasta strips.
 You can place them on the hangers and hang them to any strong or a chair in the house till they are dry.

 - Oven: Usually, if you have a big oven at home, then remove the lower rack from the oven.
 Now place all the pasta strips on the upper rack of the oven one by one.
 You can now close the door of the oven and let them dry.
 There will be ample space for the pasta to dry inside the oven without any disturbance.
 But make sure that you do not switch on the oven by mistake.

 - Cloth: You can even use a soft cotton cloth for drying pasta.
 You can place a clean and soft cloth on a clean floor and then place the pasta on the cloth.
 Allow it to dry as long as you want and then take them from the cloth and store them in a container.
 This is a good option if you are cutting the pasta into different shapes, and when the shapes are small.